Lecturer in Finance

 I have been a lecturer in the School of Business since 2002 and deliver modules on a range of undergraduate and postgraduate courses in the School of Business, including:

-I also supervise a number of students at undergraduate and postgraduate level and co-ordinate the final year Research Paper on the BBS(Hons) and BA Finance & Investment courses.
+I also supervise a number of students at undergraduate and postgraduate level and co-ordinate the final year Economics/Finance Research Paper for BBS(Hons).

 Served as Director of Waterford Credit Union in a voluntary capacity (2014-2019), incorporating the following roles and committees.